Function Induction and Task Generalization: An Interpretability Study with Off-by-One Addition¶

 | Phi-4 (14B) | ~65% | ~98% | ~99% | Reverts to standard addition |

-Ablating 6 FI heads causes the model to completely lose off-by-one capability (accuracy drops to 0%), while randomly ablating 6 heads has virtually no effect, demonstrating that FI heads are necessary components for the +1 function.
+Ablating 6 FI heads causes the model to lose the off-by-one capability entirely (accuracy drops to 0%), while random ablation has minimal impact.

 |---|---|---|---|---|

-Key finding: The same FI heads are reused across all four task pairs, demonstrating the flexibility and compositionality of the function induction mechanism.
+Key Findings: The same FI heads are reused across all four task pairs, proving the flexibility and compositionality of the function induction mechanism.

 Base-8 Addition Error Analysis¶